 Of course, the big draw at Johnnie Mercer's Pier is the fishing, and anglers of all seasons can expect to catch a wide range of varied catches, depending on the time of year.
 King fishing is especially popular here, as is drum fishing in the fall and spring months when the drums tend to cruise by the shoreline in droves.
 In the summer, visiting fishermen can expect to land mackerels, flounders, croakers, spot, pompano, and even sheapshead, and the pier house keeps a running tally of the remarkable catches of the day.

-The pier is one of the few North Carolina piers that charge a fee to just walk the plank, however this fee is nominal, and generally runs around $1.50 per person.
+The pier is one of the few North Carolina piers that charge a fee to just walk the plank, however this fee is nominal, and generally runs a couple dollars per person.

-Fishing rates vary, depending on the type of pass and the type of fishing, but generally runs around $8 per rod, and $24 for three-rod king fishing for a full 24-hour period.
+Fishing rates vary, depending on the type of pass and the type of fishing, but are very reasonable.
 The pier is hard to miss along the oceanfront, and is very to get to for virtually all Wrightsville Beach visitors, with a locale that's just off the main Causeway that leads to Wrightsville Beach.

 As one of the first all-concrete piers along the North Carolina coastline, and certainly one of the most distinctive, Johnnie Mercer's Pier is virtually a must-see destination for any Wrightsville Beach visitor, and is all but required fishing for any and all dedicated anglers.
-With word-class pier fishing conditions available 24 hours a day, and 7 days a week, Johnnie Mercer's Pier has earned its long-time reputation as one of the best Cape Fear locales for great fishing, great views, and a good time on the water.
+With word-class pier fishing conditions, Johnnie Mercer's Pier has earned its long-time reputation as one of the best Cape Fear locales for great fishing, great views, and a good time on the water.